git-amd/learn-ocaml/README.md

 **OFLAT** - is a purely client-side web-application that provides a graphical user interface to the OCamlFLAT library.
 [Project: https://gitlab.com/releaselab/leaf/OFLAT].

-**Learn-OCaml/OFLAT integration** - this software solution for supporting FLAT concepts on Learn-OCaml.
+**Learn-OCaml/OFLAT integration** - this software solution, supporting FLAT concepts on Learn-OCaml.